PsyTeachR/ads-v1/docs/draft/07-tidy.md

 <div class='webex-solution'><button>Explain this answer</button>

-There will be 250 rows of data because just like `tidy1` each participant will have 5 rows as there are five questions and the different responses to the satisfaction and recommendation questions are in different variables.
+There will be 250 rows of data because, just like `tidy1`, each participant will have 5 rows, one for each of the five questions.
+The different responses to the satisfaction and recommendation questions are in different variables.

 </div>

-This is also not easy.
+This also takes multiple steps.

 <div class='webex-solution'><button>Hint 1</button>

-You can reuse the code from `tidy2a` you just need to add on an extra line that makes the data slightly wider.
+You can reuse the code from `tidy2a`, you just need to add on an extra line that makes the data slightly wider.

 </div>